Photo by: Luke White

 The Wildcats used a stifling defensive effort to take control versus the Lady Mavs, allowing their fewest points since Feb.
 5 and the lowest field goal percentage since Jan.
 17. ACU answered by sinking nearly half its shots at .479, its highest shooting clip since Jan.
 17 and its third-highest versus a Division I opponent this season.

 The Wildcats forced 20 turnovers behind 13 steals and turned them into 24 points.
+They connected on seven of 16 three-point attempts and 17 of 22 tries from the charity stripe.

 WAC Player of the Year Payton Hull defended her title with a 21-point effort on 6-of-10 shooting, including an 8-of-10 mark from the free throw line.
 She dished out three assists and came away with a team-high four steals.
 Hull reached 1,460 career points, good for third-most in ACU's Division I era.
 Aimee Flippen matched her career best with 10 points, while Jazmyn Stone tied her season high with 10 points of her own.